joaobarcia/Pointsquare/README.md

 ## Alpha 2 Milestone ##
 **Deadline** - Early September

+**Goals**

-**Goals** - Users can register, login, browse/search through existing concepts and lessons with a soundcloud/rdio/airbnb inspired search UI, do lessons and the website will propagate their knowledge
+* Users can register, login,

+* Browse/search through existing concepts and lessons with a soundcloud/rdio/airbnb inspired search UI

+* Do lessons and the website will propagate their knowledge

 - - - -